 This pale golden cockroach prefers desert-like conditions and has a range from California to Texas.
 It’s not a fan of the indoors and isn’t known to invade homes.

 While capable of flight, it has a very limited range and is among those species that dislike light.

 #11 – Oriental Cockroach (Blatta Orientalis)

 Oriental cockroaches have a black body with brown wings.
 They have a reputation for leaving behind a foul odor when excited or scared and can be extremely difficult to exterminate.

 Unlike most cockroaches, this one tends to take its time moving around.
 However, they’re also one of the hardest roaches to exterminate, making their presence in your home a nightmare.

 #12 – Smoky Brown Cockroach (Periplaneta Fuliginosa)

 This roach may not be one of the Big Three, but it could certainly be a contender.
 It’s closely related to the American cockroach and is a mostly uniform mahogany color.
-You’ll often find these roaches camping out nerf garbage cans or other places where humans may leave their garbage.
+You’ll often find these roaches camping out near garbage cans or other places where humans may leave their trash.